On Murray-von Neumann algebras -- I: Topological, Order-Theoretic and Analytical Aspects: Introduction

 By virtue of Theorem \ref{thm:functorial}, the image of the $\mathfrak{m}$-completion functor is a subcategory of the category of unital topological $*$-algebras with objects as Murray-von Neumann algebras and morphisms as the $\mathfrak{m}$-continuous unital $*$-homomorphisms.
 Often in operator algebras, the topological structure and the order structure are strongly intertwined.
 Let $\fM$ be a Murray-von Neumann algebra and let $\fM ^{\textrm{sa}}$ denote the set of self-adjoint elements of $\fM$.
-In Proposition \ref{prop:lub_mvna}, we show that any monotonically increasing net of self-adjoint elements in $\fM$ which is bounded above (by an element of $\fM ^{\textrm{sa}}$), has a least upper bound in $\fM ^{\textrm{sa}}$.
-In other words, $\fM ^{\textrm{sa}}$ has the {\it l.u.b.\ property}.
+In Proposition \ref{prop:lub_mvna}, we show that any monotonically increasing net of self-adjoint elements in $\fM$ that is bounded above (by an element of $\fM ^{\textrm{sa}}$), has a least upper bound in $\fM ^{\textrm{sa}}$.
+In other words, $\fM^{\textrm{sa}}$ is {\it monotone complete}.

 For Murray-von Neumann algebras $\fM _1$ and $\fM _2$, we say that a unital $*$-homomorphism $\Phi : \fM _1 \to \fM _2$ is {\it normal} if for every monotonically increasing net $\{ H_i \}$ of self-adjoint elements in $\fM _1$ which has an upper bound in $\fM _1$, we have $\Phi(\sup H_i) = \sup \Phi(H_i)$ in $\fM _2$.
 0.1in {\bf Theorem \ref{thm:normal_mvna}} \textsl{ Let $\fM _1$ and $\fM _2$ be Murray-von Neumann algebras and $\Phi : \fM _1 \to \fM _2$ be a unital $*$-homomorphism.
-Then the following are equivalent: \begin{itemize} \item[(i)] $\Phi$ is normal; \item[(ii)] $\Phi$ is $\mathfrak{m}$-continuous. \end{itemize} } Thus the normal unital homomorphisms may be equivalently considered to be the morphisms in the category of Murray-von Neumann algebras.
+Then the following are equivalent: \begin{itemize} \item[(i)] $\Phi$ is normal; \item[(ii)] $\Phi$ is $\mathfrak{m}$-continuous. \end{itemize} } Thus the normal unital $*$-homomorphisms may be equivalently considered to be the morphisms in the category of Murray-von Neumann algebras.

 For a clearer picture, we briefly explain the interplay between the algebraic, topological and order-theoretic aspects of Murray-von Neumann algebras.
 Since the positive cone of a Murray-von Neumann algebra can be algebraically described as the set of squares of self-adjoint elements (see Proposition \ref{prop:pos_desc_mvn}), any unital $*$-homomorphism between Murray-von Neumann algebras is automatically order-preserving.
 Note that the underlying finite von Neumann algebra of a Murray-von Neumann algebra $\fM$ may be extracted with the help of the order structure as follows, and the norm of an element $A \in \mathscr{R}$ is given by Thus a unital $*$-homomorphism between Murray-von Neumann algebras must send norm-bounded elements to norm-bounded elements, inducing a unital $*$-homomorphism between the underlying finite von Neumann algebras.
 In light of Theorem \ref{thm:normal_mvna} and Theorem \ref{thm:functorial}, we see that every morphism between Murray-von Neumann algebras arises from a morphism between their underlying finite von Neumann algebras.